akopcz2/gulp-test/readme.md

-This is a simple gulp test build
+This is a simple gulp test build using Ruby Sass

 	npm install node
 	npm install gulp